-The endolymphatic sac (ELS) decompression can be performed for patients with Meniere’s disease that have failed conservative treatment such as dietary changes and medical therapy.
+Endolymphatic sac (ELS) decompression can be performed for patients with Meniere’s disease who have failed conservative treatment such as dietary changes and medical therapy.
 The full pathophysiological mechanisms that result in Meniere’s disease are not entirely understood.
 The variation in techniques for performing ELS decompression support this; there is no concrete data to justify one approach over another.
 Regardless, in the correct patient, ELS decompression can significantly alleviate the patient’s symptoms.
 To do so, a mastoidectomy is performed to expose the bony labyrinth as well as the bone overlying the sigmoid sinus.
 Decompression of the sac can be accomplished by removing overlying bone, incising the dura, or stenting the dura open.

 The clinical symptoms of Meniere’s disease include fluctuating-progressive hearing loss, episodic vertigo, tinnitus, and aural fullness.1 These symptoms are thought to be a result of increased endolymphatic fluid, which distorts the membranous labyrinth, though the exact mechanisms of such are poorly understood.

 In this case, our 68-year-old patient presented with vertigo episodes associated with fullness and pressure in the left ear, as well as tinnitus and decreased hearing.
 He had attempted dietary changes as well as medical treatment with a diuretic and oral steroids.
 Although oral steroids made improvements in hearing, these dosages could not be maintained safely.
 He also had several rounds of steroid injections into the middle ear space that provided slight improvement in his hearing and relief of his vertigo episodes.
 Over several years, however, his symptoms became resistant to steroid injections as well as short courses of oral steroids.
 He also developed symptoms related to the right ear.